LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Art of Project Management](https://docs.google.com/document/d/1Cr2DRP06GcBNQoOc3K5huQ61Mk_yyX5ZFsS8IlF1M6Y/edit): notes by Joe Golberg about Scott Berkun's book.

-- [The Art of the Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything ](https://docs.google.com/document/d/1EC4eF-uVeD-Arwoxl5SUKSQNmLK1CRF775zpRqVP4q0/edit#heading=h.efeded667ce6): Joe Goldberg's notes about the book by Guy Kawasaki
+- [The Art of the Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything ](https://docs.google.com/document/d/1EC4eF-uVeD-Arwoxl5SUKSQNmLK1CRF775zpRqVP4q0/edit#heading=h.efeded667ce6): Joe Goldberg's notes about the book by Guy Kawasaki.

 - [Blue Ocean Strategy](https://docs.google.com/document/d/1eR2K1fLY-_XQUfpJbEkB6xzSatyhQauI3-213jDjTL4/edit): notes by Joe Goldberg about the book by W. Chan Kim and Renée Mauborgne.

 - [The Bootstrapper’s Bible](https://docs.google.com/document/d/1atBNc_GFQ0jXkUiEEZ7sU7S0awlHN_nL-ukVVljOGP4/edit): Joe Goldberg's notes about the book by Seth Godin.

-- [Dealing with Team Rejection](https://informatiq.github.io/2017/06/25/Dealing-with-team-rejection.html): by Ramez Hanna.
-Takeaway: "Team needs to establish healthy relationships between its members based on trust and communications."
-Provides useful context points and insight for when you have to tell your report that they need to improve. include

 - [Do The Simple Thing First: The Engineering Behind Instagram](https://www.fastcompany.com/3047642/do-the-simple-thing-first-the-engineering-behind-instagram): by Harry McCracken.
 Takeaway: Instagram founders made technical decisions using a principle which favored practicality over perfection.
 "If it solves a problem and gets us closer to launch, let’s do it."